chb/smart-docs/updates/smart_0.6/index.md

 used as the default for sorting and filtering.

-Also, SMART 0.6 no longer supports the `offset` pagnation parameter that was introduced in SMART 0.5
+Also, SMART 0.6 no longer supports the `offset` pagnation parameter that was introduced in SMART 0.5.

+See the [Filters and Pagination](/howto/filters) tutorial for more details.

 ## Height is now expressed in centimeters